AndreasMadsen/article/README.md

 #article

-> Analyze a stream of HTML and outsputs the article text and image
+> Analyze a stream of HTML and outsputs the article title, text, and image
+>
+> Usually you have some feed, there will give you the title and perhaps a
+> short description of the article.
+However its rare that it contains the image
+> and certainly never the full context.
+This module will scrape the raw article
+> html of the page and find as minimum the `title`, `text` and the `image`.

 ## Install